zachlatta/try/README.md

 Try opts for using temp directories over Docker so you have access to all of your tooling without having to re-install anything.

+## How do you capitalize this thing?

+Try should be capitalized at the beginning of sentences, but lowercased everywhere else.

+Examples:

+> Why doesn't try support Docker?

+> Try doesn't support Docker because of the reason explained above.

 ## License

 Try is licensed under the MIT license.
 See [`LICENSE`](LICENSE) for the full text.